-In other words, UofL has made disproportionately good progress in reducing electricity and on-campus stationary fuel consumption (for heating/cooling/cooking) compared to progress reducing emissions from refrigerants and transportation sources.
+As we noted in our 2013 GHG inventory, UofL has made disproportionately good progress in reducing electricity and on-campus stationary fuel consumption (though even this progress has leveled off in recent years) compared to a notable lack of progress reducing emissions from transportation sources (commuting, university financed air travel, and study abroad air travel).

-The Sustainability Council has aggressively expanded the diversity and scope of transportation initiatives at UofL in recent years, and our work has gained national recognition.
-In addition to offering students and employees free access to the entire Louisville transit system, UofL now also offers Louisville's first car-share system, bike-share program, ride-sharing through Zimride, and our Earn-A-Bike program through which anyone willing to give up their right to a UofL parking permit for at least two years can earn a \$400 bike shop voucher.
+In August 2012, the UofL Sustainability Council aggressively expanded the diversity and scope of transportation initiatives available on campus, and our work has gained national recognition.
+In addition to offering students and employees free access to the entire Louisville transit system, UofL now also offers Louisville's first car-share system, bike-share program, ride-sharing through Zimride, and our Earn-A-Bike program through which students and employees willing to give up their right to a UofL parking permit for at least two years can earn a \$400 bike shop voucher.